ominda/AWS_CodePipeline_Automate/README.md

 - Download sample code from https://docs.aws.amazon.com/codepipeline/latest/userguide/samples/SampleApp_Linux.zip
 - Upload the code to the source S3 bucket
     - It should trigger the CodePipeline and deploy the code to the EC2 servers
 - Grab a public IP of a server and past it into address bar.
-Only http is working, this should show a sample message.
+Only **http** is working, this should show a sample message.
+- As this Pipeline has Staging and Production stages, Untill you provide the approval CodePipeline will not deploy the code to production environment.

 #### Create a VPC Module
 1. Create a VPC with "10.0.0.0/16" CIDR